FBar000/ArchivistBot/README.md

 2. [Create an OpenAI account, register an  API key](https://platform.openai.com/docs/quickstart?context=python), and add it to ArchivistBot
 3. Add your CollectiveAccess login credentials to ArchivistBot

-You will need to go into the `archiveGPT` and `bots` folders to add variables as part of the initial configuration.
-After initial setup, you will be interacting with the `Stage`, `Archive`, and `Archivist.ipynb` files alone*.
-The rest simply house function definitions and variable names.
+All the files you need are in the `src` folder.
+For the initial configuration, you need to add files to the `Archivist/archiveGPT` and `Uploader/bots` folders.
+After initial setup, you will be interacting with the `Materials/Stage` and `Materials/Archive` directories and the `Archivist.ipynb` notebook.

 ### Installation